aer0ss/aerofs/docker/ship/README.md

     finishes rebooting.

 - `GET /containers` returns a map of container names and image names as defined in the "containers" section of crane.yml.
-The names may be altered to reflect actual names on the host.
+The names may be altered to reflect actual container names.
 For example, registry and tag strings may be prefixed and suffixed to the names.
-The client may used the returned information to query the host about the contianers and images.
+The client may used the returned information to query the host about the contianers.
 The map includes all the containers defined in crane.yml rather than only those launched by the current boot target.

       {